 Sixth factor.
 Other circumstances in this case strongly weigh in favor against discretionary denial.
 Here, this Petition is extremely strong.
-The Petition clearly demonstrates that the prior art discloses each limitation of the Challenged applications but omitted from the patent application for the '557 Patent.
+The Petition clearly demonstrates that the prior art discloses each limitation of the Challenged Claims, including highly relevant art which was identified in the provisional applications but omitted from the patent application for the '756 Patent.